 The Department of Homeland Security Federal Emergency Management Agency has defined a facility as "Critical Action" when even a slight chance of flooding is too great.
-If critical action structures must be located within a 100 or 500-year floodplain (i.e., there are no practicable alternatives), critical infrastructure must be elevated above the 500-year base flood elevation.
-Critical actions include, but are not limited to, those which create or extend the useful life of structures or facilities, such as: those that produce, use, or store highly volatile, flammable, explosive, toxic, or water-reactive materials; or hospitals and nursing homes, and housing for the elderly, which are likely to contain occupants who may not be sufficiently mobile to avoid the loss of life or injury during flood and storm events.
+If critical action structures must be located within a 1-percent-annual-chance (also known as the 100-year), 0.2-percent-annual-chance (500-year) or the Federal Flood Risk Management Standard (FFRMS) floodplain (i.e., there are no practicable alternatives), critical infrastructure must be elevated above the applicable floodplain elevation.
+Critical actions include, but are not limited to:

+- storage of irreplaceable records - the production, use, or storage of highly volatile, flammable, explosive, toxic, or water-reactive materials - hospitals and nursing homes, and housing for the elderly, which are likely to contain occupants who may not be sufficiently mobile to avoid the loss of life or injury during flood and storm events.